 On September 23, 1923, 100 Beacon was acquired from William Spaulding and Dudley Pickman by Mary Macdonough.
 The building was razed in mid-1924.

-Below are architectural renderings of 100 Beacon prepared by architect Charles N. Cogswell in connection with the 1901 remodeling of the house into the Noble and Greenough School, showing the front (Beacon Street) and rear (Back Street) elevations on the left, and the Otter Street elevation on the right; provided courtesy of the Boston Public Library’s Arts Department, City of Boston Blueprints Collection.
+Below are architectural renderings of 100 Beacon prepared by architect Charles N. Cogswell in connection with the 1901 remodeling of the house into the Noble and Greenough School, showing the front (Beacon Street) and rear (Back Street) elevations on the left, and the Otter Street elevation on the right; provided courtesy of the Boston City Archives, City of Boston Blueprints Collection.